George Edward "Chief" Armstrong - Born July 6, 1930 in Skead, Ontario - Died January 24, 2021 was a Canadian ice Hockey right winger. scout and coach.

-In 71 games for Pittsburgh, he recorded 15 goals and 48 points.
-Despite being hampered by hand and wrist injuries suffered in fights, Armstrong was the AHL's leading goal scorer and stood second in points by mid-season in 1951–52.
-He was recalled to Toronto during the season and scored his first NHL goal, against goaltender Gerry McNeil of the Montreal Canadiens.
-It was the first goal ever scored by a player with Native heritage.
+In 71 games for Pittsburgh during the 1950-51 season, he recorded 15 goals and 48 points.
+Despite being hampered by hand and wrist injuries suffered in fights.
+Armstrong was the AHL's leading goal scorer and stood second in points by mid-season in 1951–52 (30 goals, 29 assists).
+He was recalled to Toronto during the season and scored his first NHL goal on February 9 at the Montreal Forum, against goaltender Gerry McNeil of the Montreal Canadiens.
+It was the second NHL goal ever scored by a player with Native heritage (Henry Maracle - 1st).
 He finished the season with three goals and three assists in 20 games with Toronto.

 Armstrong was never a great skater but was rarely out of position; he knew how to play the angles on the opposing forwards and was a great corner man in the offensive zone.
 He never attained the scoring heights in the NHL as he had in his junior and senior days but Armstrong brought determination, leadership, and humour to a Maple Leafs squad that was trying to escape the shadow of the Barilko tragedy in the early 1950s.